ludobegins/ludobegins/README.md

 My name is Ludovic.
 I'm a *mechanical* engineer aspiring to become a *software* engineer.

  🔭 I’m currently working on my first full stack webpage<br/>
- 🌱 I’m currently learning web development<br/>
+ 🌱 I’m currently learning Angular, Flask, SQL<br/>
  👯 I’m looking to collaborate on fun projects<br/>
  🤔 I’m looking for help with Angular and geo libraries<br/>
  💬 Ask me about renewable energy or cats<br/>